keshantej/patent-rag-tool-public/README.md

 - **Title 35 U.S.C.**: Statutory foundation for patent law (101, 102, 103, 112, etc.)
 - **Title 37 CFR**: USPTO’s rules of practice and procedure
 - **Claim Interpretation Rules**: Internal section dedicated to counting, dependencies, and fees

+### Embedding System

+This repo includes a stripped-down public version of the custom `OpenAIDocumentEmbedder` and `OpenAITextEmbedder` components.

+- Built with Haystack component decorators
+- Includes metadata-aware embeddings (title, section ID, etc.)
+- Uses local hash-based caching to reduce redundant API calls
+- Embedding dimensions and batching automatically adjust to model selection

+> The full version contains advanced routing logic and reranker integration, which are not included in this public layer.

 ## ⚙️ Configuration